Plasmmer/HTTB/README.md

 After installing, run `httb serve`.

+# Purpose

+Make it easier to power dynamic pages by using Bash instead of PHP and the Linux's filesystem instead of MySQL.

+# Background

 Initially this was just a toy for [@Krowemoh](https://github.com/Krowemoh/bash-server) see if they could do it, and definitely this project proved you can write a more-than-basic web server as a shell script!

 "More-than-basic" server because it can handle requests, file requests, display 404 error messages and manage user logins/sessions.